 When it comes to nurturing and raising a child with special needs, finding the help you need can be half the battle.
 This list is our go-to resource and has been invaluable in enriching Kyle’s world.
-The resources on this list are focussed on North Vancouver surrounding communities, if you’d like to add resources from your region let us know and we’ll add them.

 Add to the Resource List

 If you find these resources helpful please let us know, and if you know of any other organizations, businesses, or individuals that should be listed here we’d be happy to add them.
 Email us email@example.com, we’d love for this page to become a go-to for every caregiver.

 CHARGE Syndrome, Pediatrics - Dr Kim Blake - Halifax, NS

 Dr. Kim Blake is a professor of Pediatrics at Dalhousie University in Nova Scotia, Canada.
 She has been researching in CHARGE syndrome over the last 35 years and has published extensively.
 She has answered research questions concerning post-operative airway events, sleep apnea, bone health, cranial nerve abnormalities and gastrointestinal issues.

 Early Childhood Intervention for the Deaf and Hard of Hearing

 The BC Family Hearing Resource Society is the largest not-for-profit organization in British Columbia serving children who are deaf and hard-of-hearing, aged birth to school-entry.
 For 35 years, we have been providing intervention, support, education, sign language instruction and peer-to-peer mentoring to families throughout the province.

 With a vision for inclusive communities where every person thrives at all stages of life, we To lead in the design and delivery of community-based services for persons with diverse abilities.